nest/nest-simulator/model_conversion_3g_4g.md

 send_test_event(). function.
 Please see the function for the poisson_generator below as an example.

-* The function must call `device_.enforce_single_syn_type(syn_id)`,
-  where `device_` is of type `StimulatingDevice`.
+* The function must call `device_.enforce_single_syn_type(syn_id)`, where `device_` is of type `StimulatingDevice`.
 This call ensures that only a single synapse type is used for 'outgoing' connections from the device.
 While this is not really relevant for poisson_generator, it is crucial for a range of other stimulators and therefore enforce by NEST throughout.
 * Many stimulating devices use callback mechanisms, where the device first sends a `DSSpikeEvent` or `DSCurrentEvent`, which it then handles by its own `event_hook()` method, which dispatches the "real" output to the targets as `SpikeEvent` or `CurrentEvent`.
-The branch in the implementation below ensures that a `DSSpikeEvent` is used on the first call to `send_test_event()` and a `SpikeEvent` on the second, cf Fig 5 in Kunkel et al (2014).
+The branch in the implementation below ensures that a `DSSpikeEvent` is used on the first call to `send_test_event()` and a `SpikeEvent` on the second, cf. Fig 5 in Kunkel et al (2014).
 The mechanism ensures that only static synapses can be used to connect devices to neurons.

        inline
        port poisson_generator::send_test_event(Node& target, rport receptor_type, synindex syn_id, bool dummy_target)